Marklogic-retired/marklogic-data-hub/README.md

 This project is the web service that serves content to explorer-ui.

 # Version Support
-For Data Hub Explorer version 5.1, you need:
+For Data Hub Explorer, you need:
   - MarkLogic Server 10.0-2.1 and later
   - Data Hub 5.1.x and later
   - Java JDK 11 or later